 At the end of Avenida de Moldes, below, turn right...

-...then immediatly left on the quaint cobblestone lane, the Travessa de Santiago, pictured below, a shortcut to the Avenida da Igreja.
+...then immediately left on the quaint cobblestone lane, the Travessa de Santiago, pictured below, a shortcut to the Avenida da Igreja.
 This is the way to the famous pilgrimage church of Santiago.
-Let the climb begin!
+The climb is getting steeper!

 The Travessa ends at the Avenida da Igreja and we turned right onto it.
 Now the road climbs even more steeply to the Igreja Santiago.

 First, you come to a Camino marker, pictured below, only 100 meters from the church, at the top.

 The Santiago Niche is just 50 meters before the top.
 It was a lovely and welcome sight!
 The distractions along the way helped alleviate the climb.

 Here is the Santiago Church, or officially, the Igreja de Santiago de Castelo de Neiva, in all its glory at the top.
 We are more than halfway through our day seventeen on the Camino Portugués at this church.

 The significance of the Igreja de Santiago is that within it was found a very old inscription that refutes the notion that the Portuguese Coastal Route was not an official medieval route!

 This inscription was found during the church's renovation in 1931.
 The inscription shows the dedication of the church to San Tiago the Greater in 862 by a bishop named Nausti, the Bishop of Coimbra at the time.
 Today, this inscription can be found inside the church behind the side altar, on the right as you enter through the main door.